Frequently Asked Questions

 What if I live out of the state or country?

 Milton welcomes applications from families who are considering relocating.
 Please be aware that we do not offer boarding in Grades K–8.
-Please contact us at 617-898-2509 if you need to schedule a Zoom interview.
+We look forward to interviewing you either in person or on Zoom!

 What feedback will I receive about my child during the admission process?